jimick/tihana-tamindzic/projects/index.md

-## OUTWARD beATS
-Advanced Trainer Skills
+## OUTWARD beATS: Advanced Trainer Skills

 ## YOU TALKING TO ME?